nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 - Potholes look differently at different overhead distances and angles.
 - View of road can be partially obstructed by natural elements, like trees.

 I'll need to source training data that adequately represents this variance.
-One options is to scrape youtube videos for the data but that felt kind of 'scammy'; I wanted to approach this as if I was in a legit commercial setting.

-Initially I expected to find public-license datasets that matched my usecase, but I was met with a-whole-lotta-nothing.
+I expected to find public-license datasets that matched my usecase, but I was met with a-whole-lotta-nothing.
 I decided the best parth forward would be to source my own training data.

-To source the training data for this experiment I followed the following strategy:
+For this experiment I followed the following constraints:
-1. Ethicaly sourced: Ethics in data matters.
-This is not a commercial pursuit, but I wanted to simulate a commercial environment where IP is a real constraint.
-I focused on
+1. **Ethicaly sourced:** Ethics in data matters.
+I wanted to make sure the data I curated was ethically sourced.
+This is not a commercial pursuit, so I leaned on fair-use.
-2. Mixed between synthetic and real so I focused on royalty-free stock footage from [Pexels](https://www.pexels.com/).
-They have a great semantic search and I was able to find relevant examples quickly.
+2. **Hybrid data:** I wanted to mix real and synthetic data.
+I used [Pexels](https://www.pexels.com/) for royalty-free stock footage and [Veo 3](https://deepmind.google/models/veo/) for some synthetic training examples.
-3. curated so i can make due with limited images
+3. **Highly curated:** I have limited bandwidth so I'm prioritizing quality>quantity.
+I cherry picked material that represented the nuance sufficiently, but didn't go beyond that.

-4.
+---
 Ethics in training data is a massivley important topic.
 Data used for training modles shoudl generally and i wanted to make sure the data i was using to train my models was sourced ethically.
 Generally my approach was to

 I decided to treat this as I would in the rea